prkumar/uplink/docs/source/user/serialization.rst

 ======================

 Data-driven web applications, such as social networks and forums, devise a lot of functionality around large queries on related data.
-And, these APIs normally encode the results of these queries as collections of a common **type**.
-Examples include a curated feed of **posts** from subscribed accounts, the top **restaurants** in your area, upcoming **tasks** on a checklist, etc.
+Their APIs normally encode the results of these queries as collections of a common **type**.
+Examples include a curated feed of **posts** from subscribed accounts, the top **restaurants** in your area, upcoming *tasks** on a checklist, etc.

 You can use the other strategies in this section to add serialization support for a specific type, such as a **post** or a **restaurant**.
-Importantly, once added, this support automatically extends to collections of that type, such as sequences and mappings.
+Once added, this support automatically extends to collections of that type, such as sequences and mappings.

 For example, consider a hypothetical Task Management API that supports adding tasks to one or more user-created checklists.
 Here's the JSON